mg979/vim-yanktools/README.md

 ### Introduction

-Yanktools is a plugin inspired by vim-yankstack and vim-easyclip, and it takes elements from both.
-You should expect all features from vim-easyclip, plus some new ones.
+Yanktools is a plugin inspired by vim-yankstack and vim-easyclip.

 ----------------------------------------------------------------------------